louis-parent/Pixscalling/README.md

 ## Compilation

+### Linux

-use `make` in the project folder to compile all the necessary files in one pixscalling executable file.
+use `make` in the project folder to compile all the necessary files in one "pixscalling" executable file.

+### Window

+use `gcc -o pixscalling.exe main.c sources/bitmap.c sources/timer.c headers/bitmap.h headers/timer.h` in the project folder to compile all the necessary files in one "pixscalling.exe" executable file.

 ## Usage